Getting Started Edit

 inDomain Edit

-filter should be given a domain id.
+The inDomain filter should be given a domain id.

 It is available on most entity types, and restricts the result set to only those entities belonging to the given domain (store).